defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/75-reconfigure-modlishka.md

   "disableSecurity": true,
 ```

 We have all the required information to reconfigure Modlishka.
-Now we nee to start updating Modlishka configuration.
+Now we need to start updating Modlishka configuration.
 We'll start with the `"target"` in Modlishka's configuration.

 If you are in a live training, we'll want to configure are target to be the targets auth server.